An unlimited pass with unlimited choices. Come to as many classes as you can and feel the difference in your body.

 - Practice with a community of like-minded people

-- Access to the membership site full of resources & bonuses
+- Access to the Online Yoga Club Google Drive folder full of resources & bonuses

 Yoga with Danica Lani